 - Trestle Pike Park is one of the best places to mountain bike.
 It’s located at the resort, where’ll you take a chair lift and an exciting ride down.

 - Another option is to take Vasquez Road west out of downtown.
-It will turn into County Rd 7 within a couples miles where there’ll be plenty of dispersed spots along the road once you enter the national forest.
+It will turn into County Rd 7 within a couple of miles where there’ll be plenty of dispersed spots along the road once you enter the national forest.

 - Read about the camping near Winter Park and Fraser.